mosbiuschip/chipathon2025/docker_image_installation/README.md

   sudo chmod 666 /var/run/docker.sock
   ```

-10) Execute the following command in the **Powershell terminal** in the IIC-OSIC-TOOLS folder:
+10) Execute the following command in **Powershell terminal** in the IIC-OSIC-TOOLS folder:
   ```
   ./start_vnc.bat
   ```